-Adjust provides special integrations for a handful of select partners.
+Adjust provides module integrations for a handful of select partners.
 In these cases, Adjust clients benefit from what we call modules.
 These modules offer extended integration.

 In addition, you may need to create a tracker for the partner if you are planning to run traffic.
 You may also need to add parameters listed in the next section of this document, Adding parameters to your URLs.
 Please also refer to our guide to Tracker Generation.

-The sections below list the specially integrated partners, what data they have access to, and how you can set up a tracker for these partners.
+The sections below list the module integrated partners, what data they have access to, and how you can set up a tracker for these partners.

 - 3 SDK-to-SDK integrations

 - 4 Further integrations

 1Activating module partners

 Module partners have server-to-server modules, which you can find in the App Settings panel of your dashboard.